DimEvil/VISdatapaper/paper.md

 ![Figure 4](images/image_4b.png)

-*Figure 4: Distribution of all occurrences from the estuarine waters dataset by order.
+*Figure 4: Distribution of all occurrences in the estuarine waters dataset by taxonomic order.
 Orders are ordered by number of occurrences, occurrences are displayed on a logarithmic scale.*

 ## Geographic coverage